 We do not remove sites from our listing.
 We recommend getting Quantified in order to get more accurate traffic statistics as well as gain control over which data points you make visible to the public, and which you use for internal purposes only.

-We collect directly measured data from the millions of web destinations controlled by Quantified sites.
+We collect directly measured data from the millions of web destinations and mobile apps controlled by Quantified publishers.
 All the data we collect is anonymous and contains no personally identifiable information (PII).

 Create a Quantcast account and check your email for a link to verify your account.
 On the landing page, click “Add a Website” and follow the instructions for tagging your web properties.